Feature

 Expiration rules

-Set a hard expiration date and time after which the link becomes inactive.
+Set a hard expiration date and time after which the share or request link becomes inactive.

 View limits